Apple Push Notification Service (APNs) is the transport method that Urban Airship supports for iOS notifications.

 When you create or edit an Urban Airship project (and thus its application

-record on our server), you must select whether your app system is
+record on our server), you must select whether your app system is Test

-messages to customers.”
+messages to customers).
 Apple treats the two servers separately, so a

 device token for

-development/sandbox will not work on
+test/sandbox will not work on

-production/distribution.
+live/distribution.
 Because of this, we suggest making two projects

 in the Urban Airship dashboard.
 That way you can continue to build and develop